 - Day 14: Final email - mention you won’t follow up further, leave the door open

 Keep each touchpoint under 400 characters.
-Vary the content so it doesn't feel robotic, even when automated.
-And always include an easy opt-out.
-Respecting someone's time builds trust even when they aren't interested right now - they may remember you when they are.
+Vary the content so it doesn’t feel robotic, even when automated.
+Always include an easy opt-out.
+Respecting someone’s time builds trust even when they aren’t interested right now - they may remember you when they are.

 Measure and iterate.
 Track open rates, reply rates, and positive-response rates for each step in the sequence.
 If email outperforms LinkedIn for a particular role type, adjust the sequence to lead with email next time.
 If SMS produces replies on day 10 but silence on day 3, move it later.
 Sequences aren’t set-and-forget - they’re living systems that improve as you collect data.
 The best recruiters run A/B tests on message copy, subject lines, and timing intervals the same way a sales team optimizes their pipeline.

-Pin's automated outreach engine runs multi-channel sequences across email, LinkedIn, and SMS, producing a 48% response rate.
-That's the difference between sending a single LinkedIn message into the void and running a structured, multi-touch campaign.
+Pin’s automated outreach engine runs multi-channel sequences across email, LinkedIn, and SMS, delivering 5x better response rates than industry averages.
+That’s the difference between sending a single LinkedIn message into the void and running a structured, multi-touch campaign.

 Step 6: How Do Employee Referrals Reach Passive Candidates?